Reclaim valentines day for yourself…

 This year be happy just to nurture and care for yourself and embrace yourself and consider what a wonderful human being you are!

-Visit our How much does the generic zoloft cost to try our heart opening yoga podcast to open the heart centre and chest.
+Visit our Resources page to try our heart opening yoga podcast to open the heart centre and chest.

 How To Open The Heart Centre • Anahata Chakra